WanbingZhao/WanbingZhao.github.io/index.md

 ## About Me

 - I was born in Jilin, China.
 In my spare time, I like to dance hip-hop, watch movies and travel.
-I have a twin [sister](https://wy-go.github.io) who majors in artificial intelligence, which overlaps with my research to some extent.
+I have a twin [sister](https://wy-go.github.io) who is studying in the area of computer systems and machine learning, who raised my interest in quantum machine learning.